 What about Flutter?
 The cross-platform software development kit developed by Google allows the creation of far more versatile solutions.
 One shared codebase enabling you to reach your clients in multiple ways?
 Checked!
 Captivating, strongly personalized mobile, web, and desktop applications developed at once?
 Checked!

 Last but not least: time, flexibility, and cost-efficiency.
 A rich collection of Flutter libraries and components makes the development faster than in the case of Xamarin.
-Furthermore, Flutter can be integrated into existing native apps, e.g., as a library or module.
+Furthermore, Flutter can be integrated into existing native mobile apps, e.g., as a library or module.
 In other words?
 There is no need to rewrite the entire application in Flutter all at once – and this undoubtedly is a significant advantage from the time & cost management perspective.

 Final thoughts regarding Xamarin and Flutter